tcj2001/Clean_Architecture_Program_Generator_for_CSharp_and_NET6/README.md

 ## Code First approach
 Since we already have a sample entity defined for you by the template, I will just make use of it.
-Just for simplicity let's create a SQLite database to hold a table for Sample entity in app.db by running these commands.
 **dotnet ef migrations add "initialmigration2" --project Persistence --startup-project WebAPI**
 **dotnet ef database update --project Persistence --startup-project WebAPI**
 ![Imgur](https://i.imgur.com/UDldadJ.png)